In early 2005, 3-year-old Corbin was a typical toddler who liked trains, playing t-ball and swimming.

 Because Corbin has developed two types of cancer, he is a part of the Cancer Predisposition Program at St. Jude.
 His family learned he has Li Fraumeni Syndrome, a condition that makes a person more likely to develop one or more cancers.

-Corbin loves music and plays the guitar.
-He is right-handed, so he worried when he was first diagnosed with bone cancer that he might lose his ability to play.
+Corbin loved music and played the guitar.
+He was right-handed, so he worried when he was first diagnosed with bone cancer that he might lose his ability to play.

 But Corbin spent time with a music therapist at St. Jude and began to play his guitar again.
 Corbin completed treatment in November 2017.

-Recently, Corbin’s band played their first gig to an audience of hundreds.
-And Corbin is cancer free.
+Corbin’s band played their first gig to an audience of hundreds in 2019.